kharesa/stayhotels-cw-site/README.md

 # What does this include?

 There are 3 folders and 12 files including this readme file and 11 HTML files of the pages.
-The styles are stored in the ccs folders and the images used are held in the images folder.
+Example shown below:

 ```html
 <!--HTML Document for Group 2 page designed by Kharesa-Kesa and Kingsley Charles -->